Spain at the Rugby World Cup

 Spain's only Rugby World Cup appearance was in 1999 when they competed in Pool A against South Africa (Springboks), Scotland and Uruguay.
 Spain lost all three games, and finished the tournament ranked 18th out of 20 teams.

-They successfully qualified for the 2023 World Cup to be hosted in France.
-However, Spain was later on disqualified due to falsification of a copy of an ineligible player's passport.
+They qualified for both the 2019 World Cup in Japan and the 2023 World Cup hosted in France.
+However, Spain was later disqualified due to fielding an ineligible player and falsification of a copy of an ineligible player's passport respectively.

 Spain has not hosted any Rugby World Cup games.